 Through the Asian Dynamics Initiative, the University of Copenhagen coordinates research and education activities in Asia across all faculties, including the Faculty of Health and Medical Sciences, and provides a platform for new interdisciplinary activities concerning the region.
 Of particular focus are China and India.
 As an example, researchers at the Faculty contribute to two MSc programmes in China for Danish and Chinese students as part of the education activities of the Sino-Danish Center: Omics and Neuroscience and Neuroimaging.

 The Faculty is also an active participant in a number of international education networks within Nordplus, which receive support from the Nordic Council of Ministers.

-Within medicine, we are members of Medicin i Norden.
-W also have a Norplus agreement within veterinary medicine.
+Within medicine, we are a member of Medicin i Norden.
+We also have a Nordplus network within veterinary medicine.

 In Denmark and neighbouring Sweden, the Faculty collaborates closely with hospitals, companies and regional and local authorities to enhance research and teaching and provide valuable clinical experience for students.

 A group of hospitals in Copenhagen and the rest of Zealand, including Rigshospitalet, constitute University of Copenhagen Hospital (website in Danish), which provides clinical support for research and student training.
 Our medical students also have access to clinical training at hospitals in southern Sweden.

 As a provider of skilled graduates for the private sector, the Faculty works closely with the pharmaceutical industry in both Denmark and abroad.
 We also work in association with Medicon Valley, a dynamic cluster of leading universities and biotech and pharmaceutical companies in the Oresund region.